 8. Drop Waist Casual Dresses

 Sometimes you just don’t need all the fuss and expense of a bead, feather or fringe dress.
 The ladies of Downton would have worn casual day dresses most of the time.
-The defining shape of the 1920′s was the drop waist dress.
+The defining shape of the 1920’s was the drop waist dress.
 Straight through the body and over the hips the “waist” line of the dress sat just below the belly button.
 As the twenties progressed the line dropped further and further down to just below the bottom hip and in some cases there was no line at all!
 Cotton or jersy drop waist dresses are very comfortable and flattering on most body types.
 Wear them all day, everyday, and take a bit of Downton Abbey with you.
-Shop 1920′s style dresses with drop waists.
+Shop 1920s style day dresses.

 9. White Tea Dresses

 In the last episode of Downton Abbey season 3 we see the ladies dressed in their summer whites.
 Cool cotton voile dropped over a silk slip made these dresses perfect for warm afternoon parties, garden events and indoor afternoon Teas.
 White or pastel colored lawn dresses or tea dresses are popular in the summer months.
 A few stores carry them year round too.
 Look here for 1920s style tea dresses.

 10. Handkerchief “Hanky” Hem Dresses

 Last but but not least and my personal favorite is the handkerchief hem dress.
 These uneven, pointy hem, dresses were all the rage in the mid to late 20’s.
 When short dresses were still scandalous the hanky hem was a sneaky way to wear a long dress that showed leg with every step and GASP! an entire shin when sitting down.
 I am sure Lady Sybil would have been the first to wear one at Downton.
 Be a little scandalous with your own hanky hem dress.